Blue Jackets vs. Red Wings Prediction & Picks - October 16

 - In the 26 games Columbus played that were decided by one goal, it picked up 32 points.

-- Last season the Blue Jackets scored just one goal in 15 games, and they finished 0-14-1.
+- Last season the Blue Jackets recorded just one goal in 15 games, and they finished 0-14-1.

 - Columbus accumulated three points (0-18-3) when scoring exactly two goals last season.

-- The Blue Jackets picked up 55 points in their 38 games when they scored at least three goals.
+- The Blue Jackets picked up 55 points in their 38 games when they scored three or more goals.

-- Last season Columbus recorded a single power-play goal in 23 games, posting a record of 10-9-4.
+- Last season Columbus scored a lone power-play goal in 23 games and picked up 24 points, with a record of 10-9-4.

 Team Stats Comparison (2022-23)